-Cloud HR Bookmark has been added
+Cloud HR has been saved

 Enabling HR Service Delivery

 What do a carve out from a global medical device maker, a fast-growing not-for-profit foundation, a global financial services company, and an entertainment company with diverse training needs have in common?
 They’ve all turned to cloud-based computing and the Software as a Service (SaaS) model to fuel critical HR Transformation.
 These related approaches use the Internet to virtualize and centralize content delivery, application management, and system architecture so organizations spend more time on core missions and less on IT.
 While these approaches are becoming familiar to leaders in many roles, HR is not the first place most people imagine them in action.